SegFaultGitHub/ProjectUbisoft/README.txt

 TESTS
 -----

-- In order to run some tests, simply type npm test in a terminal.
+- In order to run some tests, simply type `npm test` in a terminal.
 - A website is also provided.
   WARNING: /leaderboard/add/{playerName} route doesn't work as intended in the browser.
-When trying to add a new line with lower score than before, it's added although it shouldn't be.
+When trying to add a new line with a lower score than before, it's added although it shouldn't be.

 SCALABITY